hostingcharlotte/node-csgo-floats/README.md

 Emitted when Steam connects to the GC.
 Use this method to know when you can start requesting to resolve items.

+**This event can be emit multiple times.
+If you queue items once it is emit duplicates will be added causing failure in these duplicates.
+Please only listen to the first event unless an error is emit.**

 ### disconnectedFromGC
 - `accountID` - The `accountID` of the bot that the event is emitted from.
 - `reason` - The `reason` as to why the bot was disconnected from the GC.
 Emitted by Steam.